YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/build_verific.rst

 The Yosys-Verific patch
 -----------------------

-* To provide the best integration between Yosys and Verific, some features are required to be patched into the Verific library.
-* Synthesis from RTL may be possible without this patch, however we are unable to provide support for any Yosys+Verific builds without it.
+YosysHQ maintains and develops a patch for Verific in order to better integrate with Yosys and to provide features required by some of the formal verification front-end tools.
+Synthesis from RTL may be possible without this patch, however we are unable to provide support for any Yosys+Verific builds without it.
+To license this patch for your own Yosys builds, `contact YosysHQ`_.
-* Needed for some of the formal verification front-end tools
-* `contact YosysHQ`_ about licensing this patch for your own Yosys builds.

 .. warning::

    Some of the formal verification front-end tools may not be fully supported without the full TabbyCAD suite.
-If you are wanting to use these tools, make sure to `contact YosysHQ`_ and ask us if the Yosys-Verific patch is right for you.
+If you are wanting to use these tools, including SBY, make sure to ask us if the Yosys-Verific patch is right for you.

 Compile options